zodb/perfmetrics/README.rst

 If you run that code, it will fire 2000 UDP packets at port 8125.
 However, unless you have already installed Graphite and Statsd, all of those packets will be ignored and dropped.
-This is a good thing: you don't want your production application to fail or slow down just because your performance monitoring software is stopped or not working.
+Dropping is a good thing: you don't want your production application to fail or slow down just because your performance monitoring system is stopped or not working.

 Install Graphite and Statsd to receive and graph the metrics.
 One good way to install them is the `graphite_buildout example`_ at github, which